$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 Step 2: Compile Alternative Evidence

 If your employer continues to delay or refuses, you are not blocked.
-The ISD accepts alternative evidence of employment in cases where the standard employer letter cannot be obtained.
+You can submit alternative evidence of employment where the standard employer letter cannot be obtained, but ISD may request further information.

 The strongest alternative evidence bundle: